skellis46/slipbox/literature notes/Graeber and Wengrow - The Dawn of Everything.md

 ---
 aliases: []
 tags: []
-author: "David Graeber"
+author: David Graeber
-author: "David Wengrow"
+author: David Wengrow
-year: "2021"
+year: 2021
-title: "The Dawn of Everything"
+title: The Dawn of Everything
-type: "literature"
+type: literature
-status: "in-progress, gardening"
+status:
-updated: "2021-12-22"
+updated: 2021-12-22
 ---

 # Graeber and Wengrow - The Dawn of Everything

 ## 1 Farewell to Humanity’s Childhood